 General Course Information

-Course Code COMP SCI 7209 Course Big Data Analysis and Project Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Master of Data Science only Course Description In this course, you will complete a medium-scale data science project.
+Course Code COMP SCI 7209 Course Big Data Analysis and Project Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Master of Data Science only Course Description In this course, you will complete a medium-scale data science project.
 This project will involve evaluating, selecting and applying relevant data science techniques, principles and theory to a data science problem.
 Working with a real-world dataset, you will further develop your data science skills and knowledge and demonstrate autonomy, initiative and accountability.
 You will need to reflect on the nature of your data and identify any social and ethical concerns and identify appropriate ethical frameworks for data management.
 As part of the course you will deliver a written and oral presentation of your project design, plan, methodologies, and outcomes.